5 Steps on How to Legally Adopt a Child in Pennsylvania

 There are four main types of adoptions:

-• International: This is the process in which a child is born in another country and then brought to the United States to be adopted.
-Sometimes, a child must be legally adopted in their country of birth and then adopted in the United States as well.
+• International: This is when a child is born in another country and then brought to the United States to be adopted.
+Sometimes, a child must be legally adopted in their country of birth and then adopted in the United States.
 International adoptions are expensive and time-consuming and are not always successful.
 However, the process is still growing in popularity in the United States.

 • Foster Care: Foster Care is intended to be temporary.
 It occurs when the state has taken over custody of a child.
 This typically happens after the child has been abused, neglected, or abandoned by the child’s parents.